Aconcagua

 provides good food.
 We use a local logistics

-team to provide full time base camps on both
+and guide team to provide full time base camps on both

 sides of the mountain with these services: